 - Explores training opportunities and webinars recommended by the Virtual School.
 Please contact the Virtual School to book a course on 020 73643692 or email Fadumo Said

-- Completes detailed ePEPs Virtual School Guidance for PEP Completion on Welfare Call
+- Completes informative ePEPs Virtual School Guidance for PEP Completion on Welfare Call

 - Arranges and chairs PEP meetings, using PEP Meeting agenda resources, provided by the Virtual school

 - Keeps close contact with their Virtual School Teacher and Advisor

-- Informs students about extra study days and events organised by the Virtual School.
-See our NEW calendar of events, activities and study support.
+- Informs students about extra study days, career sessions and events organised by the Virtual School.
+See our calendar of events.

 DTs are our superheroes in schools.